Fried Wontons

 Dipping Sauces For Fried Wontons

-Perfectly crispy fried wontons need an equally delicious dipping sauce.
-I usually like to pair them with my homemade sweet and sour sauce made from tomato ketchup, plum sauce, and Worcestershire sauce, among others.
+Perfectly crispy fried wontons deserve an equally delicious dipping sauce.
+My go-to is a homemade sweet and sour sauce (check out my Sweet and Sour Pork recipe for the sauce), made with tomato ketchup, plum sauce, and Worcestershire sauce—it’s a classic pairing that never disappoints.

-Many restaurants also serve fried wontons with a creamy dipping sauce made from mayonnaise.
-Feel free to spice it up with a touch of sriracha!
+Some restaurants serve fried wontons with a creamy mayo-based dipping sauce, which is also great.
+You can even spice it up with a dash of sriracha for an extra punch!

 How To Fold Wontons